 Posted on Saturday, April 24th, 2010

-GBG Director David Waters is on the last leg of a spring Great Bustard census in Saratov, Russia:
+GBG Director David Waters is on the last leg of a spring Great Bustard census in Saratov, search Russia:

-"Yesterday was my last day of census, or rather half day.
+“Yesterday was my last day of census, look or rather half day.
 We were cautious about getting stuck so at lunchtime I headed into the city of Saratov for a meeting with Dr Anatoly Khrustov at the Severtsov Institute of Ecology.
 Once finished there I caught the 6.30pm train in the evening, and I write this a few hours short of Moscow where we are due in at 10.30am.

 The census so far has looked comparable with previous years, but my short visit and the problems with vehicles getting stuck makes any conclusions impossible.
 The team in Saratov will continue over the coming week.
 A summary of the census will be produced in due course.